mgadi/naemonbox/docs/source/02_installation_guide/index.rst

 Installing
 =========

-When installing from a released tarball, you need to run as root
+A video installation instructions of Naemonbox is avalaible `here <https://youtu.be/WG096n-lzvc?t=94>`_.
+When installing from a released tarball, you need to run as root.

 ::